 “Ephesus lived through a third glorious period during the reign of Justinian in the middle of the 6th century A.D.
 At this time, the Church of St. John was built by the Byzantine emperor.
-The apostle St. Paul arrived during the years of 50 A.D. and at the beginning of the 2nd century St. John was buried on the hill of Ayasuluk.”
+The apostle St. Paul arrived during the years of 50 A.D.
+At the beginning of the 2nd century, St. John was buried on the hill of Ayasuluk.”

 The city layout placed the Temple of Isis at the center of the Agora (marketplace), the Stoa (promenade) on the north side, the Odeion (parliament) behind it, the Prytaneion (town hall) on its flank, and the Baths of Varius on the east.
 At night, oil lamps illuminated the streets.

 Ruins to the west and south of the marketplace contain the following remains and more – all with an impressive history:

 The Great Theater is one of the most magnificent, well-preserved buildings at Ephesus.
 There was a cappella group visiting the theater at the same time we were.
 They sang a few songs – amazing how fantastic the acoustics still are in the amphitheater!
 With a capacity of 24,000, Ephesus is the largest theater in Asia Minor.